MileHacker Logo

 Mount St. Helens

-This site, about a 1.5-2 hour drive from Portland, shows the location of the 1980 eruption.
+This location, about a 1.5-2 an hour away by car Portland, shows the location of the 1980 eruption.
 Visitor centers offer insights into geology.

 Deception Pass State Park